udexon/PhosWeb/PhosWeb_UI.md

 - Figure 3
 <img src="https://github.com/udexon/PhosWeb/blob/master/img/Facebook_Dark.png" width=600>

-Submit personal details via CSV, spreadsheet (figure 1 right) &mdash; format that users are familiar with.
+Using PhosWeb, a user may submit personal details via CSV, or a spreadsheet interface (figure 1 right) &mdash; format that users are familiar with.

-Output like LinkedIn profile page.
+The results can be displayed in a page similar to LinkedIn profile page (figure 2) or any template that the user chooses.

-Figure 3 shows a typical browser console and figure 4 shows a Unix (Linux) terminal that most developers are familiar with.
+2. Figure 4 shows a typical browser console and figure 5 shows a Unix (Linux) terminal that most developers are familiar with.

 - Figure 4
 <img src="https://github.com/udexon/Hydergraph/blob/master/Hydergraph/GASP.png" width=600>